Sydney-Informatics-Hub/geodata-harvester/paper/paper.md

 ## Functionality and Key Features

-The main goal of the Data Harvester is to enable researchers with reusable workflows for automatic data extraction and processing:
+The main goal of ``Geodata-Harvester`` is to enable researchers with reusable workflows for automatic data extraction and processing:

 1. Retrieve: given set of locations, automatically access and download multiple data sources (APIs) from a diverse range of geospatial and soil data sources
-2. Process: Spatial and temporal processing, conversion to dataframes and custom raster-files
+2. Process: Spatial and temporal processing, conversion to DataFrames and custom raster-files
 3. Output: Ready-made dataset for machine learning (training set and prediction mapping)

-Below is a list of main features available for the ``Geodata-Harvester`` package.
-Please check the project Github webpage and notebooks for examples, data selection, and other settings.
+Below is a list of the main features available for the ``Geodata-Harvester`` package.
+Please check the project GitHub webpage and notebooks for examples, data selection, and other settings.

 - enabling reproducible workflows via YAML settings files
 - automatic data retrieval from geodata APIs for given locations and dates
 - automatic download and spatial-temporal processing of geo-spatial maps for user-specified bounding box, resolution, and time-scale
 - support for multiple temporal aggregation options and spatial-temporal buffer
-- automatic extraction of retrieved data into ready-made dataframes for ML training
+- automatic extraction of retrieved data into ready-made DataFrames for ML training
 - automatic generation of ready-made aligned maps and data for ML prediction models
 - visualisation of downloaded and aligned maps
 - support for saving and loading settings via interactive widgets